 Poor Steffi, however, is not very happy.
 Kevin works long hours and is rarely home.
 Their marriage seems to lack any warmth, although both she and Kevin have tried to rekindle the excitement of their early years together.
 Steffi is lonely and without her sister Bonnie, feels as if she would not have any one else with whom she has any rapport.

 Christmas is approaching and the Panenka sisters have organised a party for the children for whom Steffi cares.
 Layla Olivier (age 2), on the far right, is the only child who spends the day with Steffi; the rest only come after school until their parents come to get them after work.
 To the left of Layla is Lottie Lamb-Cuthbertson (age 8, attending Year 4), then Evi (age 3), and then Lottie’s little sister Alexandra (age 6, attending Year 2).
 To the left of Alexandra is Viviane Ekpo-Holmes (age 4, attending Reception).
-Behind Alexandra is Rikka-chan Kayama, a student from Japan who boards with the Panenka-Puppes and has become Skipper’s best friend.
-Rikka is 12 and Skipper is 11; both are in the first year of High School, Year Seven.
+Behind Alexandra is Rikka-chan Kayama, nicknamed Rikki, a student from Japan who boards with the Panenka-Puppes and has become Skipper’s best friend.
+Rikki is 12 and Skipper is 11; both are in the first year of High School, Year Seven.

 We’ll leave the West Enders for now and return soon for Episode 2, in which I’ll introduce more of the characters.